Dan-Burns/ChACRA/ContactAnalysis/README.md

 '''

 Project the data onto the principal components to visualize the energy-dependent trend of each of the chacras.
+The lower eigenvalue modes (e.g. PCs 4 and above) can exhibit a decaying oscillatory pattern.
+This is an artifact of the PCA; however, these modes' lowest temperature peak should coincide with the peaks seen in their highest loading score contacts.

 '''
 from ChACRA.ContactAnalysis.plot import plot_chacras